beckybeauchamp1/Sample-Teach/readme.md

 - Allows a sort of channel that remains open between the client and the server.
 The browser and the server stay connected to each other and can exchange messages, in one direction and the other, through this channel.
 Now, the server can decide on its own to send a message to the client

-**Why would we use WebSockets?**
+###Why would we use WebSockets?
 - Allows Bi-directional messages between Server and Client
 - Speed, it's Fast!
 - Open Connection between Client and Server
 - Useful for Real Time Applications

-Please note there are MANY RESOURCES available to help us create a WebSocket connection OR approach simulating real time data in our applications, but it entirely depends on our domain and what problem we are trying to solve when choosing a technology to implement in our applications.
+***Examples:***

+-Real Time Stock Watcher: http://demo.kaazing.com/forex/

+-Google Star Wars Game using uses WebRTC and WebSocket to allow for the real-time communication between the player's desktop and smartphone: https://lightsaber.withgoogle.com/experience

-We will be using one available resource Socket.io, which allows us to easily to utlize a WebSocket in our application.
+BELOW, We will be using one available resource Socket.io, which allows us to easily to utlize a WebSocket in our application.
 It is available as a module with Node.js and we will be using it in a code exercise below.

-For Example, Google Star Wars Game using uses WebRTC and WebSocket to allow for the real-time communication between the player's desktop and smartphone: https://lightsaber.withgoogle.com/experience

 ##We Do: Implement Instant-Chat Messaging App